Thunderbite/shimmer-legacy/README.md

 # shimmer
-A canvas based graphical library
+A PIXI.JS wrapper plugin for MODUX

 ## Installation